Micah 7:19 You will again have compassion on us; you will tread our sins underfoot and hurl all our iniquities into the depths of the sea.

 When we have sin in our lives, the sin may seem pleasurable at first, but eventually, especially if you are a child of God, that sin will begin to eat away at us, and it will slowly but surely separate us from our heavenly Father and from others that we love.
-Last week, a patient that I have been seeing for years said that she needed to talk to me about something.
+Last year, a patient that I had been seeing for years said that she needed to talk to me about something.
 She became very serious and somber, and walked up within a foot of my right ear.
 We were both masked due to the ongoing pandemic, but she seemed to think she needed to be really close to me to say what was on her mind.
 She told me that she owed me an apology.
 I had no idea where this was coming from or where it was going, but it was apparently extremely important to her.
 She told me that several years ago, she came to the office with her granddaughter, and she was unable to be seen at that time for whatever reason.
 She said she became very angry, screamed and shouted, and said she wouldn’t be back.
 Yet, she has continued to see me for years now.
 She said that she was ashamed of her behavior that day, and that it had been eating away at her for all these years, and she needed to tell me that she was sorry.
 The truth is, I barely even remember the incident.
 When you’ve been in health care as long as I have, you learn to forgive and forget and not hold grudges.
 I assured her that we were okay, and that I was not upset with her at all.
 All was forgiven.

 I really didn’t have any hard feelings towards this lady, but the incident was weighing her down.
 She said it was bothering her for several years, and she felt a need to make it right.
 This is how sin affects the life of a Christian.
 When we are living outside of the will of our Father, that little voice in our head starts telling us that we are doing wrong.
 That voice is the Holy Spirit, and that feeling is called conviction.
 The Holy Spirit is within us convicting us, and showing us that we are living outside of the will of God.
 We may lose sleep at night.
 We may worry over the issue.
 But then, a spiritual battle begins to occur.
 Old Satan is going to tell us that what we are doing is really not so bad.
 He’ll show you that everyone else is doing the same thing, so it must be okay to continue living in this sin.
 Is it really a sin if the world says it is acceptable?
 The battle ensues, and the conviction continues.
 We can’t rest, and we finally realize that we have to confess this sin to the Lord, and walk away from it.
 Repent and turn away.